Dacre, New Zealand

 From 1863 until 1865, Dacre had a police station, owing to its strategic location between Invercargill and the Otago Goldfields.
 After the gold booms ended, the station was closed permanently, during a period of retrenchment which significantly reduced the number of police in Southland.

-Dacre also used to have a primary school, in a building that was originally set up as a hotel, however it was closed after 108 years of operation due to a dwindling number of students.
-Dacre Primary School closed at the end of 2008 with a roll of 5 students.
-When the school celebrated its centenary in 1999, it had two teachers.
+Education

+Dacre School, a Year 1 to 8 state primary school, operated in Dacre from 1900 and 2008.
+It was established in a former hotel.

+When the school celebrated its centenary in 1999 it had two teachers.
+When it closed in 2008 it had just five students.